-I had my adenoids removed when I was very young – I can’t even remember the before and after.
-What I can remember were the very regular sore throats, the loss of my voice and blocked noses whenever I got sick – which happened more often than I cared for – up until the age of 30.
+I had my adenoids removed when I was only three years old.
+I can’t even remember the before and after.
+What I can remember were the sore throats, the loss of my voice and blocked noses whenever I got sick up until the age of 30.
+This happened more often than I cared for.

 Adenoids and tonsils are small glands that sit at the back of the throat.
-They can swell when inflamed and cause obstruction which is very uncomfortable.
-They do produce immune cells that protect the entire respiratory system.
+They swell when inflamed and cause obstruction which is very uncomfortable.
+They produce immune cells that protect the entire respiratory system.
 Were my sore throats and blocked noses a result of the surgery?

 - adenoids and tonsils are believed to be “not essential and their removal will not cause harm”